 As for Bedroom 3, they have placed a single bed with a study table tucked right against the windows.
-There aren’t that many ways to play around with the interior of a room of this size and the interior designers SuMisura have definitely tried to showcase the various ways you can do it through the different common bedrooms.
-Bedrooms 2 and 3 will also feature full length windows which will maximise the natural light flowing through.
+There aren’t that many ways to play around with the interior of a room of this size.
+The interior designers SuMisura have definitely tried to showcase the various ways you can do it through the different common bedrooms.
+Bedrooms 2 and 3 will also feature full-length windows, which will maximise the natural light flowing through.

 I do like the look, however, it’s unique and brings something different to the table.

 The room is spacious enough to allow for a King size bed with space for a dresser and some racks on the side.